Part I: Trusted Journalism Under Fire

 A Long History of Press Manipulation

 Attempts to control or undermine journalism are nothing new.
-Ever since newspapers and magazines emerged from the pamphlets and “penny tracts” of the coffee house debates of the 18th and 19th centuries in London, Paris, Vienna or Philadelphia, governments and interest groups have sought to manage public opinion.
+Ever since news journals emerged from the “penny tracts” of the coffee house debates of the 18th and 19th centuries in London, Paris, Vienna or Philadelphia, governments and interest groups have sought to manage public opinion.

-When Napoleon Bonaparte became First Consul of France in 1800, one of his first acts was to shut 60 of Paris’s 73 newspapers, denouncing them as “enemies of the Republic.”
-Over two centuries later, Donald Trump, who likes to cast himself as the tribune of the people, borrowed the same phrase, branding the press “enemies of the people” whenever it challenged his oft-fabricated version of events.
+When Napoleon Bonaparte became First Consul of France in 1800, he shut 60 of Paris’s 73 newspapers, denouncing them as “enemies of the Republic.”
+Over two centuries later, Donald Trump borrowed the same phrase whenever the press challenged his fabrications.

 As the press matured, so too did its influence.
 From The Times of London, founded in 1785, to the New York Herald, which famously dispatched Henry Morton Stanley to find the missing explorer David Livingstone in Africa, newspapers became powerful players at home and abroad.